 Jan 12, 2022 | Atlanta, GA

-Five winners were announced for the Institute of People and Technology (IPaT) and Institute of Robotics and Intelligent Machines (IRIM) seed grant program for Georgia Tech’s Aware Home Research Initiative.
+Five winners were announced for the Institute for People and Technology (IPaT) and Institute of Robotics and Intelligent Machines (IRIM) seed grant program for Georgia Tech’s Aware Home Research Initiative.

 The spring 2022 seed grant awardees are:

 - Charles "Clint" Zeagler, senior research scientist, Institute of People and Technology and program manager for the Wearable Computing Center